paayaw0/twitter_clone_api/tutorial.md

 rails g controller Tweets index show create update destroy --skip-routes
 ```

-We added the –skip-routes to prevent rails from polluting our routes file with routes for each of the actions we created in the Tweets controller.
+We added the –skip-routes to prevent rails from polluting our `config/routes.rb` file with routes for each of the actions we created in the Tweets controller.
 We will use the handy resources method

 ```ruby
 Rails.application.routes.draw do